Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 * webhook creation (modlog, social feeds)
 * full permission option (administrator)

-In order to fix this issue, you will need to enable 2FA on the Discord account that created the custom bot. ([see this discord tutorial](https://support.discord.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication))
+In order to fix this issue, you will need to enable 2FA on the Discord account that created the custom bot. ([see this tutorial](https://support.discord.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication))

-If this isn't an option, you can also disable the 2FA requirement on the server, however, **we do NOT recommend doing that.**
+If this isn't an option, you can also disable the 2FA requirement on the server, however, we do NOT recommend doing that.

 If you have any issues in getting this sorted, do not hesitate to join our [support server](https://cakey.bot/discord)!